Acupuncture, Chinese herbal medicine, moxibustion, cupping, guasha and lifestyle advice.

 Guasha

-Guasha is similar to cupping in that it is used to clear pathogenic qi from the body and often used in conjunction with acupuncture.
-Instead of cups, a flat smooth tool made from stone, bone or ceramic is used to scrap the surface of the lubricated skin.
+Instead of cups, a flat smooth tool made from stone or bone or a ceramic spoon is used to scrap the surface of the lubricated skin.

 Like cupping, guasha can leave markings on the skin which usually fade within a week.
+It is important to let us know if these marks are unacceptable before treatment.

 -